Healthy-Manish/FASTAPI_Learnings/README.md

-# Insurance Premium Pridiction model
+# Insurance Premium Prediction model
 ## Description
 A full-stack Machine Learning web application that predicts ***Insurance Premium Category (Low / Medium / High)*** based on user health and lifestyle attributes.
 The app is fully deployed on AWS and containerized using Docker for production-grade reliability.